-In the reporting period overall 236 beneficiaries were reached.
+In the reporting period overall 939 beneficiaries were reached.
 This number includes direct beneficiaries and their household members.
-45 displaced women were selected to take paid on-job-training for three months with the aim to provide them with new skills, socialize them with local population, provide means for survival, enhance their job skills and eventually result in retention.
+68 displaced women were selected to take paid on-job-training for three months with the aim to provide them with new skills, socialize them with local population, provide means for survival, enhance their job skills and eventually result in retention.
 The beneficiaries were selected by the implementing partner "Youth for Change" NGO.

 The beneficiaries were involved in the implementation and monitoring of the action in the following way.
 Project staff conducted monitoring field visits and met with beneficiaries- inspecting their job place, monitoring the pace of training.
-The Responsible party conducted regular visits to job training places, kept on-going contacts with beneficiaries to monitor their progressand address emerging issues.
+The Responsible party conducted regular visits to job training places, kept on-going contacts with beneficiaries to monitor their progress and address emerging issues.
 Beneficiaries were actively engaged in the process by providing regular feedback on their plans, problems, achievements, aspirations.
-Through this regular engagement and feedback mechanism and active involvement and beneficiaries the project was able to react to issues in timely matter, adjust the activity's pace accordingly to address the emerging needs of beneficiaries.

-The project had performance reviews for all 45 direct beneficiaries to constantly monitor their learning process.
-There was not any substantial difficulty to involve the beneficiaries into the action.
+The project had performance reviews for all 68 direct beneficiaries to constantly monitor their learning process.
 All of them are displaced persons.